bibanon/bibanon/Stories/American-Dream.md

 This is a story from [[Something Awful]], about Moonshine's experience as an employee who used to claw his way up the corporate ladder to greatness, yet ended up as a manager who gets paid well doing absolutely nothing.

-As he struggles to maintain his lifestyle against the forces of Human Resources and paranoid management, he finds new acquaintances to "help out" in exchange for keeping the party going.
+As he struggles to maintain his lifestyle against the forces of Human Resources and paranoid management, he finds new acquaintances to "help out" to keep the party going.

 After a while, he slowly begins to realize that he alone, forgotten by the productive world, has achieved something many can only imagine: